Lee: Execution not ‘right thing to do’ due to resource toll

 “That individual, the inmate there, is allowed due process in order to get to a place where they can present a clemency request and they did not believe they had the appropriate environment to provide a clemency request,” Lee told reporters during his weekly news briefing.

-“And it’s important that we look at every single request completely and their clemency requests completely and because that couldn’t be done, it didn’t make sense to move forward there,” he said.
+“And it’s important that we look at every single case completely and their clemency requests completely and because that couldn’t be done, it didn’t make sense to move forward there,” he said.

 Additionally, Lee explained that limited access to the state’s prisons - particularly to faith leaders who meet with death row inmates - heavily influenced his decision.